Distributed Algorithms from Arboreal Ants for the Shortest Path Problem: Results

 \subsection{General Rules and Fundamental Limits}

-In the previous subsection, we showed that for graphs with two parallel paths, bidirectional flow with linear decision rule converges to the path with the minimum leakage when the flow is fixed, and to the shortest path when the flow is increasing and there is no leakage.
-This raises several questions: How crucial is the bidirectional nature of the flow?
-How do the dynamics behave when the decision rule is non-linear?
-How important is the increase in flow for converging to the shortest path?
-For instance, is it possible that with some non-linear decision rule, the dynamics can converge to the shortest path even without any change in flow?
-We understand the answer to these questions in this subsection.
+In the previous subsection, we show that bidirectional flow with linear decision rule converges to the path with the minimum leakage when the flow is fixed, and to the shortest path when the flow is increasing and there is no leakage.
+How crucial is the bidirectional nature of the flow?
+How does the dynamics behave when the decision rule is non-linear?
+Next, we study these questions.

-\textbf{Necessity of bi-directional flow.} We show that bi-directional flow is indeed necessary to find the path with minimum leakage or the shortest path.
-This result holds independent of the decision rule, leakage levels and the change in flow level; we formally state this result next.
-Let $\mathcal{G}$ be the set of all pheromone based rules that distribute the forward (backward) flow at any vertex, onto the outgoing (incoming) edges based on their pheromone levels. \begin{restatable}{prop}{firstprop} Bi-directional flow is necessary for all pheromone based rules in the class $\mathcal{G}$ to guarantee convergence to the shortest path or path with the minimum leakage. \end{restatable} The idea behind this result is straightforward.
-Without loss of generality, let us assume there is one way flow from $s$ to $d$.
-In this case, the pheromone level on the edges incident on $s$ is only a function of the forward flow at $s$ and does not get affected by the properties of the rest of the graph.
-Therefore, in the case of two parallel paths, for a given decision rule and initial setting of the pheromone levels, if the dynamics converge to a particular path, then they will converge to the other path if we swap the initial pheromone level on the two edges incident on $s$.
+\textbf{Necessity of bi-directional flow.} We show that bi-directional flow is necessary to find the shortest or the minimum leakage path.
+This result holds independent of the decision rule, leakage levels and the change in flow rate; we formally state this result next.
+Let $\mathcal{G}$ be the set of all decision rules that distribute the forward (backward) flow at any vertex, onto the outgoing (incoming) edges only based on their pheromone levels.

+\begin{restatable}{theorem}{firstprop} Consider any graph $G$ with two parallel paths between $s$ and $d$.
+Let there be unidirectional flow from $s$ to $d$.
+For any decision rule in $\mathcal{G}$, any setting of leakage parameters and with arbitrary incoming flow levels, there exists a setting of initial pheromone levels, such that the dynamics does not converge to the shortest or the minimum leakage path. \end{restatable} Thus, bi-directional flow is necessary for all pheromone based rules to guarantee convergence to the shortest or the minimum leakage path.
+The main idea behind this result is that with only unidirectional flow from $s$ to $d$, pheromone on edges incident on $s$ can not encode information about rest of the graph.

 {f{(t)}} {p{(t)}} {p{(t)}} {b{(t)}} {f{(0)}} {p{(0)}} {p{(0)}} {b{(0)}}